semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

 As you explore the [Semgrep Registry](https://semgrep.dev/r), you will see buttons named "Add these to Policy".
 Click this button and select the "Rule board" option.
-The new cards will show up on your board when you next open the page.
+The new cards will appear on your board when you next open the page.

 ### Custom rules from the playground

 When writing rules in [Semgrep Playground](https://semgrep.dev/editor), you will see a button named "Add to Policy".
 Click this button and select the "Rule board" option.
-The new card will show up on your board when you next open the page.
+The new card will appear on your board when you next open the page.

 ## Removing rules or rulesets